 - c.
-For Radio, select the appropriate Wi-Fi radio. - d.
 For SSID, type the SSID.
-Up to 32 characters are allowed. - e.
+Up to 32 characters are allowed. - d.
 Select the appropriate type of Encryption and complete the encryption-related fields as appropriate.
 See Configure a Wi-Fi access point with no security, Configure a Wi-Fi access point with personal security, or Configure a Wi-Fi access point with enterprise security for details. - 4.
 Configure the firewall: - a.
 Click Firewall > Zones. - b.
-In Add Zone, enter LAN2_isolation_zone for the name of the zone and click \displaystar.
+In Add Zone, enter LAN2_isolation_zone for the name of the zone and click +.